TheServerBorn/J-29-Interface-Engine/PROJECT_HISTORY.md

 # Open Source Direction

-The decision was made to develop J29 publicly on GitHub.
+The decision was made to develop Veyllisto publicly on GitHub.

 The project is intended to allow others to: